hnpl/dinocpu-assignments/assignment4.md

 ------------------------------------------------------------------------------------------------------------
 # Part III: Performance Analysis
-In this part, you will analyze some interesting result!
+In this part, you will analyze some interesting results!

 ## Question 4
 In Part II, you should see that shifting from the original pipelined CPU to the dual-issue pipelined CPU results in a speedup (in terms of *performance*) for the `rsort-loops-unrolled` workload, and a slowdown (in terms of *performance*) for the `qsort-loops-unrolled` workload.